-Note, the situation in Scotland and Wales is different since they are not covered by the Department for Education.
-This note summarises the activities of BCS Academy of Computing in collaboration with the Computing At School group (CAS) to help address this important and urgent issue.
+Note that the situation in Scotland and Wales is different, since they are not covered by the Department for Education.
+This note summarises the activities of BCS's Academy of Computing in collaboration with the Computing At School group (CAS) to help address this important and urgent issue.

-In January 2011 Michael Gove Secretary of State for Education announced a review of the National Curriculum1 (NC).
-From this review will emerge a new National Curriculum that contains only the essential knowledge that all children should acquire.
-It was widely believed that an intended outcome of the review was the removal of ICT (Information and Communication Technology) as a statutory school subject, which in practice would mean the end of ICT as a school subject altogether.
+In January 2011 Michael Gove, then Secretary of State for Education, announced a review of the National Curriculum1 (NC).
+From this review would emerge a new National Curriculum containing only the essential knowledge that all children should acquire.
+It was widely believed that an intended outcome of the review was the removal of ICT (Information and Communication Technology) as a statutory school subject, which in practise would mean the end of ICT as a school subject altogether.

 Thanks to the concerted efforts of the entire Computing community, including BCS and CAS as key members of that community, such a potentially disastrous outcome has been utterly transformed into the wholehearted endorsement across Government for Computer Science as a school subject.

 The efforts of the Academy and CAS have significantly contributed to the outcomes listed below.
-These outcomes have only been possible as a result of sustained collaboration and cooperation across the computing, science and engineering communities, which includes Next Gen Skills, NESTA, E4E, CIHE, CASE, Rewired State, the Royal Society, the Royal Academy of Engineering, the Royal Society of Edinburgh and UKIE, as well as with support from CPHC and UKCRC.
+These outcomes have only been possible as a result of sustained collaboration and cooperation across the Computing, Science and Engineering communities - including Next Gen Skills, NESTA, E4E, CIHE, CASE, Rewired State, the Royal Society, the Royal Academy of Engineering, the Royal Society of Edinburgh and UKIE, with support from CPHC and UKCRC.
 It is also thanks to international technology companies, such as Microsoft, Google and MetaSwitch Networks, that such significant progress has been possible.

 - Michael Gove announced at BETT that he unequivocally endorsed Computer Science as an important academic school subject.

-- Michael Gove has announced that Computer Science can be considered for inclusion in the English Baccalaureate (EBacc): "if new Computer Science GCSEs are developed that meet high standards of intellectual depth and practical value, we will certainly consider including Computer Science as an option in the English Baccalaureate".
+- Michael Gove also announced that Computer Science could be considered for inclusion in the English Baccalaureate (EBacc): "If new Computer Science GCSEs are developed that meet high standards of intellectual depth and practical value, we will certainly consider including Computer Science as an option in the English Baccalaureate."